-I finally got to Key West to visit this place — Hogfish Bar & Grill on Stock Island.
-And while I loved the food and ambiance, I missed out on “discovering it” — the week before my trip, Travel & Leisure named Hogfish one of the 30 best seafood spots in America.
+When I finally got to visit this place — Hogfish Grill on Stock Island — I discovered I had missed out on “discovering it” — the week before my trip, Travel & Leisure named Hogfish Grill one of the 30 best seafood spots in America.

 With a waterfront setting, a big chickee hut and open-air dining, Hogfish is casual and unpretentious; a t-shirt and flip-flops place with seating at long picnic tables.

 Surrounded by fishing boats, you expect and get it fresh here.
 Hogfish is famous for two specialties – fresh Key West pink shrimp and a sandwich called the Killer.
 Neither disappointed.

-The World Famous Killer Hogfish Sandwich ($14.95) is made with fresh hogfish, mushrooms and Swiss cheese on Cuban bread.
+“The Killer, World Famous Killer Hogfish Sandwich” ($19 in 2022) is made with fresh hogfish, mushrooms and Swiss cheese on Cuban bread.
 Hogfish is a mild white fish caught with a spear.
 It’s common on Caribbean reefs, where it uses its long pig-like nose to root for buried crustaceans.
 (That’s how it got its name.)

 6810 Front Street